Mikael-Helin/Podman_Local_Registry/README.md

     yum install -y httpd-tools podman buildah skopeo chmod 777 /var/lib/containers/sigstore

+the package container-tools may not exists, try skip it.

 Installation of SSL is not done here, not in the registry container, but instead it is done in the Nginx reverse proxy container.
 Since we will use the HTTP protocol with Nginx for SSL termination, we need to configure the registry to approve insecure traffic.

     cat << 'EOF' > /etc/containers/registries.conf